tobyweston/blog/source/_posts/2012-07-22-getting-things-done-ii.md

 ## Conclusion so Far

-I sometimes forget to follow up on the "waiting (for someone)" list.
+- I sometimes forget to follow up on the "waiting (for someone)" list.
-Dates don't seem important yet
+- Dates don't seem important yet
-I'm intentionally not using contexts, tags and to a degree, avoid using the calendar.
+- I'm intentionally not using contexts, tags and to a degree, avoid using the calendar.
+- So far, I havn't been stressed by seeing a large options list.
+I think just having it written down is enough.
+- I like the next step process, it frees me up from stress because I conscoously say to myself "its ok not to know all the  steps, literally, what is the next single step?"
+- Requires discipline

 I think I'll carry on following the GTD principles in a disciplined way.
 As I go, I aim to take a closer look at some of the more advanced aspects I've intentionally avoided.
 I expect I'll finish this mini-series off in a month or two with my final reflections.